 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance March through August; Burrowing owl: Present year-round, breeds primarily March through August, but can be February-December; and White-tailed kite: Present year-round, breeding occurs in autumn.
 Nesting season begins in February and ends in August.
-These surveys will occur in accordance with the United States Fish and Wildlife Service (USFWS) Division of Migratory Bird Management Guidelines for Raptor Conservation in the United States (2008).
+White-tailed kite: Present year-round, breeding occurs in autumn.
+Nesting season begins in February and ends in August.
+These surveys will occur in accordance with the United States Fish and Wildlife Service (USFWS) Division of Migratory Bird Management Guidelines for Raptor Conservation in the United States (OSB).
 The qualified biologist shall conduct surveys within 14 days of commencement for Northern harrier, burrowing owl, and white-tailed kite in the project site and within 0.25 miles of construction activities where legally permitted.
-The biologist will use binoculars to visually determine whether nests occur beyond the 0.25- mile survey area if access is denied on adjacent properties.
-If no active nests are identified on or within 0.25 miles of construction activities within the recommended survey periods, a report summarizing the survey results shall be submitted to the County and the CDFW within 30 days following the survey, and no further mitigation for nesting habitat is required.
-Evidence, in the form of a report documenting the results of the survey, shall be submitted to the County prior to the issuance of any grading or building permits within the project site.
+The biologist will use binoculars to visually determine whether nests occur beyond the 0.25-miles of construction activities where legally permitted.
+The biologist will use binoculars to visually determine whether nests occur beyond the 0.25-miles of construction activities within the recommended survey periods, a report to the County and the CDFW within 30 days following the survey, and no further mitgation for nesting habitat is required.
+Evidence, in the form of a report documenting the results of the survey shall be submitted to the County prior to the issuance of any grading or building permits within the project site.
 4.3-3b If active listed bird nests are found within 0.25 mile of construction activities, the biologist shall contact the County and CDFW within one day following the pre-construction survey to report the findings.
 For purposes of this mitigation requirement, construction activities are defined to include heavy equipment operation associated with construction (use of cranes or draglines, new Prior to construction PBD/CDFW PBD/CDFW Verify completion of surveys and additional stipulated mitigation if necessary

 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance rock crushing activities) or other project-related activities that could cause nest abandonment or forced fledging within 0.25 mile of a nest site during the identified nesting period.
-Should an active nest be present within 0.25 mile of construction areas, then CDFW shall be consulted to establish an appropriate noise buffer, develop take avoidance measures, and implement a monitoring and reporting program prior to any construction activities occurring within 0.25 mile of the nest/burrow.
+Should an active nest be present within 0.25 mile of construction areas, then CDFW shall be consulted to establish an appropriate noise buffer, develop monitoring and reporting program prior to any construction activities occurring within 0.25 mile of the nest/burrow.
 The monitoring program would require that a qualified biologist shall monitor all activities that occur within the established buffer zone to ensure that disruption of the nest/burrow or forced fledging does not occur.
-Should the biologist determine that the construction activities are disturbing the nest/burrow, the biologist shall halt construction activities until CDFW is consulted.
-The construction activities shall not commence until the CDFW determines that construction activities would not result in abandonment of the nest/burrow site.
+Should the biologist determine that the construction activities are disturbing the nest/burrow, the biologist shall nair construction activities until CUEV IS commence.
+The construction activities sharing commence until the CDEM determines that construction activities would not result in abandonment of the nest/burrow site.
 If the CDFW determines that take may occur, the applicant would be required to obtain a California Endangered Species Act (CESA) take permit.
 Should the biologist determine that the nest/burrow has not been disturbed during construction activities within the buffer zone, then a report summarizing the survey results will be submitted to the County and CDFW and no further mitigation for nesting habitat is required.